 Solar energy also comes in several other forms.
 Solar thermal collects the heat from the sun in tubes of liquid.
 We can then use the stored solar energy to heat our homes.

-The largest solar plant is the Noor Complex, found in the Sahara Desert in Morocco.
+The Noor Complex is the largest solar plant found in Morocco's Sahara Desert.
 This monster plant has a 580MW capacity.
-Incredibly, that’s enough to generate electricity for a million people.
-The sun shines 70% of the time in the Sahara, aiding Noor’s colossal capacity.
+Incredibly, that's enough to generate electricity for a million people.
+The sun shines 70% of the time in the Sahara, aiding Noor's colossal capacity.

-Toda,y solar energy is one of the most reliable renewable energy sources.
-Especially in areas where the sun is hot and reliably present.
+Today solar energy is one of the most reliable green energy sources, especially in areas where the sun is hot and reliably present.

 Solar energy underpins many government climate change policies.
 The International Energy Agency estimates that solar power will provide 25% of energy to the world by 2050.
 Meeting this target will play a key role in reducing carbon dioxide emissions globally.
 And contribute significantly to the increased use of renewable energy.

 Many other countries have also installed vast amounts of solar power capacity.
 China is leading the way.
 In 2018 China had a total PV capacity of 176,100MW.
 Japan, Germany, and India are following closely behind.
-All are looking to take advantage of the clean energy source solar offers.
+All are looking to realize the advantages of the clean energy source solar offers.

 For centuries, we have benefitted from the wind as an energy source, from sailing ships to windmills and more.

-However, it wasn’t until the 20th century when the wind became a significant source of renewable energy.
+However, it wasn't until the 20th century that the wind became a significant renewable energy source.
 Initially, small wind turbines generated power in remote and rural areas.

-As demand grew so did the popularity of wind power with a sustained period of research and development, resulting in improved efficiency.
-More recently, engineers have improved rotor speeds, placements, and electrical output.
+As demand grew, so did the popularity of wind power with a sustained period of research and development, resulting in improved efficiency.
+Engineers have recently improved rotor speeds, placements, and electrical output.
 The result?
 Wind farms are now a familiar sight on the landscape.

 Experts now consider wind one of the cleanest types of renewable energy.
 Primarily as a result of the wind blowing reliably and steadily.
 The wind usually is constant throughout the year.
 As such, it meets the high demands of electricity usage.

-However, wind farms can get a bad wrap as unsightly.
-Partly as a result, a growing trend is to move wind power offshore where the wind is often stronger.
+However, wind farms can get a bad rap as unsightly.
+Partly as a result, a growing trend is to move wind power offshore, where the wind is often stronger.
 We can produce electricity without blighting our landscapes.
 As a result, offshore wind energy has a higher capacity.

 In its infancy, wind energy was one of the more expensive renewable energy sources.
-Today, technology improvements and increased demand have brought the cost down.
+Today, technology improvements and increased demand have brought costs down.

 Wind energy is now more cost-effective than certain fossil fuels, costing around $30-$60 per megawatt-hour.
 This is less than natural gas, which can cost between $43-$78 per megawatt-hour.

 Growing wind energy capacity will also impact jobs.
-The growth in this type of renewable energy, therefore, requires large-scale employment with many people employed to build wind farms.
-As a result, supporting infrastructure requirements will also create jobs to meet renewable energies targets.
+The growth in this type of renewable energy, therefore, requires large-scale employment, with many people employed to build wind farms.
+As a result, supporting infrastructure requirements will also create jobs to meet renewable energy targets.

 Biomass was once the most popular renewable energy source.
 We can convert organic materials into energy for Biomass.
 Of course, it's not a new concept.
 We have been burning wood to create energy for centuries.